 An international leader in disability advocacy, TASH is dedicated to equity, opportunity

 and inclusion for all.
 They work to ensure everyone has an opportunity to learn, work and enjoy life amongst a diverse community of family, friends and colleagues.
 This December, in Portland, Oregon TASH celebrated 40 years of generating change within the disability community.
 Five students from Growing Kids Therapy Center attended to advocate for their desire for an inclusive education.
-Benjamin McGann, Emma Budway and Huan Vuong are RPM students from Arlington Virginia who flew out to Portland to present.
-They each gave a TASH Talk (a 10 minute talk in the style of a TED Talk) and presented on a 50 minute panel discussion along with GKTC’s Portland RPMers, Liam Paquin and Niko Boskovic.
+Benjamin McGann, Emma Budway and Huan Vuong are students from Arlington Virginia who flew out to Portland to present.
+They each gave a TASH Talk (a 10 minute talk in the style of a TED Talk) and presented on a 50 minute panel discussion along with GKTC’s Portland spellers, Liam Paquin and Niko Boskovic.
 Huan was also an invited panelist on a panel titled Sound the Alarm: Addressing the Ongoing Crisis in Communication Services and Supports.
-Finally, Ben, Huan and Emma represented the short film they created, The Power of Words, in a poster session.
-In each and every session, the students were quite simply AMAZING!
 These five students were confident, insightful, witty and brilliant!
 They had the audience hanging on their every letter as they used the letter boards to spell out their powerful messages of advocacy, inclusion and acceptance.
 Read on to hear what they had to say!

 Ben, Emma and Huan each gave a TASH Talk.
 Each talk was limited to 10 minutes, since it takes a bit of time to spell, the students prepared an introduction ahead of time (in italics) and completed the remainder of their talk on the letter boards (in all caps).